Menu Top

 Justification:

-By construction, the ray OR is the bisector of $\angle$AOB.
+Then, by construction, the ray OR is the bisector of $\angle AOB$.

 Question 3.
 Construct the angles of the following measurements: